 Why Using Antibiotics for Longer Periods of Time Causes Problems

 The reason that scientists recommend never using an antibiotic for more than three months is that longer treatment periods expose bacteria to the antibiotic for extended periods of time, giving the bacteria time to develop resistance.
-However, doctors often prescribe antibiotics for considerably longer than three months.
+However, in a worrisome finding, doctors often prescribe antibiotics for considerably longer than three months, as two recent studies reported.1,4

 A 2014 study in the Journal of the American Academy of Dermatology found that the average duration of antibiotic therapy is 127 days (approximately four months), but that in 18% of cases, the duration exceeds six months.4